First Period After Pregnancy – A Guide for New Moms

 -

 Many women assume that vaginal bleeding right after giving birth is their first period after delivery.
 However, that is not the case.
-It is not the first period; it is, in fact, postpartum bleeding, which includes the expelling of extra fluids, tissues and blood from the body after delivery.
+It is not the first period; it is, in fact, postpartum bleeding, which includes the expulsion of extra fluids, tissues and blood from the body after delivery.
 The postpartum bleeding may continue for 4 to 6 weeks after childbirth.

 -